-The Simmons/Madsen/Nelson/Elmen galleries of the Center for Western Studies (CWS) will display a juried art exhibit and sale of original works of art by current and past residents of South Dakota in observance of the state's 125th anniversary of statehood.
-The exhibit and sale, which will run June 10 through September 27, is entitled “South Dakota 2014 Art Exhibit and Sale: Observing the State's 125th Anniversary.”
+The Simmons/Madsen/Nelson/Elmen galleries of the Center for Western Studies (CWS) are currently displaying a juried art exhibit and sale of original works of art by current and past residents of South Dakota in observance of the state's 125th anniversary of statehood.
+The exhibit and sale, which runs June 10 through September 27, is entitled “South Dakota 2014 Art Exhibit and Sale: Observing the State's 125th Anniversary.”
 A public reception will be held Thursday, June 12, from 4-6 p.m.

-The juried exhibit carries a $2,500 grand prize, which will be announced at the public reception, and $1,500 in additional cash prizes, funded by the Center for Western Studies.
+The juried exhibit includes a $2,500 grand prize, which was announced at the public reception, and $1,500 in additional cash prizes, funded by the Center for Western Studies.
+The winners are:

-The exhibit and sale will be held in the Fantle Building of the Center for Western Studies, located on the Augustana campus at 2121 S. Summit Avenue.
+The exhibit and sale are displayed in the Fantle Building of the Center for Western Studies, located on the Augustana campus at 2121 S. Summit Avenue.
 The Simmons/Madsen/Nelson/Elmen Galleries in the Fantle Building provide one of the largest permanent gallery spaces in the region.

 Available at the CWS Gift Shop